-Sense of "repeated cycle of events" led to that of "interval of time."
-Meaning "dot marking end of a sentence" first recorded c.
-1600, from similar use in Medieval Latin (in late 16c.
-English it meant "full pause at the end of a sentence").
-Sense of "menstruation" dates from 1822.
-Educational sense of "portion of time set apart for a lesson" is from 1876.
-Sporting sense attested from 1898.
-As an adjective from 1905; period piece attested from 1911.
+The meaning "dot marking end of a sentence" is recorded c.
+1600, from the earlier sense of "a complete sentence, from one full stop to another," then "a full pause at the end of a sentence" (1580s).
+The educational sense of "portion of time set apart for a lesson" is from 1876.
+The sporting sense "division of a game or contest" is attested by 1898.
+As an adjective from 1905; period piece is attested from 1911.